Skip to main content

 • Wattage: 1,800 watts

+Where it struggled: Temperature accuracy wasn’t as consistent as higher-end ovens, and baking results were less even during longer cooks.
+It’s better suited to casual cooking than precision baking.
+Almost every recipe we tried cooked faster than expected, leading to burnt pizza and cookies.
 The oven’s exposed ceramic burner also caused a few problems.
-If you don’t do a thorough job cleaning the oven—or your food drips grease onto the bottom—the residue will quickly become burnt onto the burner, which leads to a lot of smoke.
+If you don’t clean the oven thoroughly—or if your food drips grease onto the bottom—the grease will quickly burn onto the burner, leading to a lot of smoke.
 On multiple occasions, we had to open the windows because something was burning inside the oven and smoking up the kitchen.

 Pros